 Our website contains maps of each kangaroo management zone.

-If you're unsure of your kangaroo management zone, you can contact your local NPWS office.
+If you're unsure of your kangaroo management zone, you can contact your local National Parks and Wildlife Service office.

 What is a 'bushfire-affected property'?

 Research suggests intense bushfires may result in significant reductions in kangaroo populations in some areas, due to deaths and movement of kangaroos.
-If NPWS staff determine that your property is in one of these areas, they will consider this when determining cull limits for your licence.
+If National Parks and Wildlife Service staff determine that your property is in one of these areas, they will consider this when determining cull limits for your licence.

 How has non-commercial kangaroo licensing changed over the last few years?